 Macadamia milk is a less common dairy milk alternative, but if you ask me it's highly under-rated.
 I love the nutty flavour of macadamia milk and I love the taste it gives my coffee.
 Macadamia milk is harder to find than some other plant based milks, but it is really easy to make yourself.
 I just make it myself in my Vitamix blender.

-If you're looking to give your coffee a bit of extra flavour, my Dairy Free Eggnog is a great dairy free milk alternative for coffee!
+If you are looking to give your coffee a bit of extra flavour and sweetness my dairy free eggnog and coconut condensed milk would be great additions to your coffee.

 - Pistachio milk